Attachment and Therapy

 Your individual "attachment" style will likely inform much of the work we do together.
 Attachment-focused psychotherapy looks at how we bond and connect with others, and how we choose significant life partners.
 As children, we inherit from our parents and caregivers a template for attachment.
 We use our template as a reference point for creating adult relationships.
 It also plays a crucial role in determining how we relate to our children.

 Our attachment system is physiologically-based and rooted in the neurobiology of brain and nervous system functioning.
 We are hard-wired through evolution to bond for reasons of survival.
 When our primary relationships are threatened, we respond in predictable ways, usually either preoccupied-anxious or avoidant.
 This information is extremely important for anyone who has experienced abandonment, neglect, or betrayal.

 Insecure attachment means we'll probably respond with either preoccupied-anxious neediness or fearful-dismissive avoidance.
 It's a kind of push-pull, distancer-pursuer form of relating.
 It's distressing.
 It undermines trust.
-Attachment-Focused Therapy is especially helpful to those who chase emotionally unavailable people and repeatedly sell themselves short when it comes to love.
+Attachment-Focused Therapy, especially in combination with EMDR, is especially helpful to those who chase emotionally unavailable people and repeatedly sell themselves short when it comes to love.